praisetompane/computer_programming/README.md

 ![build status](https://github.com/praisetompane/computer_programming/actions/workflows/computer_programming.yaml/badge.svg) <br>

 ## Objectives
-- Attempts to define a unified discipline of computer programming independent of programming language implementations.
+- Attempts to define a unified scientific discipline of computer programming independent of programming language implementations.

 ## Definitions:
-- def programming concepts (Van Roy, Haridi S. 2004:xiii):
+- def computation model(Haridi and Van Roy, 2004:xiii):
-  - these are organized in terms of/in relation to computation models:
+    - formal: ???

-    - def computation model: formal system, that defines how computations are done (Van Roy, Haridi S. 2004:xiii):
+        - in words: formal system, that defines how computations are done

+  - plain english: ???

+  - intuition: ???

+  - properties:
-      - based on a simple core language called its kernel language (Van Roy, Haridi S. 2004:xiv)
+    - based on a simple core language called its kernel language (Haridi and Van Roy, 2004:xiv)
       - def kernel language: TBD
-      - defined in terms of (Van Roy, Haridi S. 2004:xiii):
+    - defined in terms of (Haridi and Van Roy, 2004:xiii):
       - data types
       - operations
       - a programming language

       **NB** there are other ways to define computation models: - finite automata (Sipser, 2012:xvii)

     - provides:
       - a programming model:
-          - def programming model: a set of programming techniques and design principles used to write programs in the language of the computation model (Van Roy, Haridi S. 2004:29).
+        - def programming model: a set of programming techniques and design principles used to write programs in the language of the computation model (Haridi and Van Roy, 2004:29).
           - def programming techniques: TBD
           - def design principles: TBD
       - set of techniques for:
         - reasoning about programs

+  - examples: ???

+  - use cases: ???

+  - proof: ???

-- def creative extension principle: main criterion for when and which concept to add to a computation mode/kernel language (Van Roy, Haridi S. 2004:xiv)
+- def creative extension principle: main criterion for when and which concept to add to a computation mode/kernel language (Haridi and Van Roy, 2004:xiv)

-- def computer programming: the act of extending or changing a system's functionality (Van Roy, Haridi S. 2004:xv).
+- def computer programming: the act of extending or changing a system's functionality (Haridi and Van Roy, 2004:xv).
   - practitioners:
     - general users: by changing the setting of an alarm
     - expert users: by writing new features for the system or updating existing